vmware-tanzu/pinniped/proposals/1859_github-auth/README.md

 Implementing browser-based authentication will happen first.
 It is simpler and is a pre-requisite for the PAT consent feature for CLI-based authentication.

+### Implementation Progress

+As of June 2024, browser-based authentication using GitHub has been implemented.
+This includes the GitHubIdentityProvider CRD except for the `spec.allowAuthentication.personalAccessTokens` section.
+Authentication without a web browser using personal access tokens is not yet implemented.